-Grade reports for classes taken in the traditional or Weekender term are available to students at midterm and at the end of the term.
-Grade reports for classes taken in intersession, summer session(s), or accelerated formats such as KCVC are available only at the end of the term.
+Grade reports for classes taken in the traditional term are available to students at midterm and at the end of the term.
 According to federal law, grade reports are issued only to the student.
 Exceptions will be made upon written request by the student to send grades to parent(s) or guardian(s), or upon subpoena by court order.
 All grade reports are available through MyKC, the College's online student portal.